 Now, I couldn’t help overhearing, but I don’t remember what the conversation was about.
 What I do remember was trying to place their accents, and I couldn’t, because there was none.
 Everywhere I went in the city it was the same.
 The locals spoke in a nice, ‘soft’ manner, that revealed no regional dialect, and no trace of a Scottish accent.

 My weekend here was full of surprises, and it was thoroughly enjoyable.

 Although the city is the commercial centre for The Highlands, it caters well for the one million tourists who visit each year.
 With its own airport and good road and rail links it is also easily accessible.
 Tourism has been steadily on the increase since city status was granted in 2001, and Inverness has everything you would expect in a major city.

-With a full programme of events like the Highland Show, Highland Dancing, Pipe Bands, and the Inverness Highland Games, there’s always something to see, and the nightlife is absolutely buzzing with lots of good Ceilidhs, traditional music, comedy and quiz nights dominating the local pub scene.
+With a programme of events like the Highland Show, Highland Dancing, Pipe Bands, and the Inverness Highland Games, there’s always something to see.
+The nightlife is absolutely buzzing, as you would expect in a city, with lots of good Ceilidhs, traditional music, comedy and quiz nights dominating the local pub scene.

 The city of Inverness has some fabulous shopping too.
 There’s everything you would expect from a city shopping centre and also some specialist retailers offering traditional Scottish goods, including knitwear, crafts and books.
 In the ‘Old Town’ part of the city there is the Old Victorian Market, and the High Street is pedestrian only.
 As you walk through the city centre you can expect to be entertained with pipers and other street performers.